tomaszkiewicz/obsidian-database-plugin/README.md

 ## Known issues

-- doesn't support inline adding of new files/records yet
+- `tags` source sometimes doesn't refresh correctly after adding new file
+- plugin doesn't show errors inline (only in developer console)
 - doesn't support dark mode
 - uses ugly CSS to show context menus

 ## Future plan
 - add filtering
 - add grouping
-- add ability to add and remove records
 - add sorting in both directions in the code
 - add ability to use Dataview queries as a source